Paramyxoviridae: Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by viral attachment to host cell.
 Replication and transcription follow the negative-stranded RNA virus models.
 Translation takes place by leaky scanning, ribosomal shunting, and RNA termination-reinitiation.
 The virus exits the host cell by budding.
-Human, vertebrates, and birds serve as the natural hosts.
+Vertebrates, including humans and birds serve as the natural hosts.
 Transmission route is airborne particles.

 The Paramyxoviridae are able to undergo mRNA editing, which produces different proteins from the same mRNA transcript by slipping back one base to read off in a different open reading frame (ORF) due to the presence of secondary structures such as pseudoknots.
 Paramyxoviridae also undergo transcriptional stuttering to produce the poly (A) tail at the end of mRNA transcripts by repeatedly moving back one nucleotide at a time at the end of the RNA template.